M66B/FairEmail/FAQ.md

 The error *...
 Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
-No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.
+No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 The error *...
 Authentication failed ...
 Invalid credentials ... network error ...*
 means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection